followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onCopy.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **copy** event.
+A function that is executed when the widget's input has been copied.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the widget's input is copied.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->